 The best course of action is to monitor naps closely and take a good look at your whole daytime routine.
 Make the tweaks that you need and hopefully the night time sleep will catch up.

 The older children get, the more aware they are of everything around them, including concepts such as danger, monsters or separation.
 Some toddlers will wake up at night due to nightmares and this can be really hard to deal with as a parent.

-If you think that your toddler is waking due to having nightmares, there are a few ways that you can help:
+If you think that your toddler is waking due to nightmares, there are a few ways that you can help:

 - Remember that your toddler’s fear is real and should be respected.
-Reassure your child, and be there to provide comfort when it’s needed.
+Reassure your child and be there to provide comfort when it’s needed.

-what is the top reason your toddler wakes at night?
+What is the top reason your toddler wakes at night?

 How to Help Your Baby Nap for Longer